 How to update or access your personal information

-• In writing – To the Data Protection Officer at Hope for Justice, PO Box 5527, Manchester, M61 0QU.
+• In writing – To the Data Protection Administrator at Hope for Justice, PO Box 5527, Manchester, M61 0QU.
 United Kingdom.

 • By telephone – +44 (0)300 008 8000

 • By email firstname.lastname@example.org